El Gouna International

 The El Gouna International is an annual men's and women's squash tournament held in El Gouna, Egypt during April.
 It is part of the PSA World Series, the highest level of professional squash competition.

 History

 The men's event was first held in 2010 while the women's event was first held in 2018.

-The event has been dominated by Egyptian players, with only one player Grégory Gaultier of France outside of Egypt winning the event in 2017.
+The event has been dominated by Egyptian players, with only two players Grégory Gaultier of France and Diego Elias of Peru outside of Egypt winning the event in 2017 and 2026.